 3.)
 Dip each zucchini fry in egg.

-Important: Shake off the excess egg and only then then dip into the ‘breadcrumb’ mix.
+Important: Shake off the excess egg and only then dip into the ‘breadcrumb’ mix.
 Do in small batches of 3 – 4 fries at a time to prevent too much clumping.

 5.)
 Place on a baking tray lined with parchment paper and repeat until all the fries are used up.
 Depending on the size of your oven, you’ll need 2-3 trays.